-In the SFI 2015-2019 Forest Management Standard the term “ecosystem” or “ecosystems” is referenced in several different objectives and indicators, yet guidance on how the concept of ecosystems should be integrated into sustainable forestry is lacking.
+In the SFI 2022 Forest Management Standard the term “ecosystem” or “ecosystems” is referenced in several different objectives and indicators, yet guidance on how the concept of ecosystems should be integrated into sustainable forestry is lacking.
 Ecosystems represent the integration of biotic (e.g., plants, animals) and abiotic (e.g., soils, water) elements of the environment.
 In the context of sustainable forestry key components of ecosystems include: 1) forest composition; 2) forest structure; 3) connectivity across landscapes; and 4) how ecological processes like competition, nutrient cycling, or herbivory influence the sustainability of forest ecosystems.

-Sustainable forestry is based on applying management at multiple scales with most SFI Program Participants operating at stand to landscape scales.
+Sustainable forestry is based on applying management at multiple scales with most SFI Certified Organizations operating at stand to landscape scales.
 The guidance provided is not a template for ecosystem management.
-Rather, currently accepted SFI definitions and approved elements of the SFI 2015-2019 Forest Management Standard are relied on to demonstrate how ecosystems are an integral component of sustainable forest management.
+Rather, currently accepted SFI definitions and approved elements of the SFI 2022 Forest Management Standard are relied on to demonstrate how ecosystems are an integral component of sustainable forest management.
 The guidance is consistent with the four aforementioned components of ecosystems: 1) forest composition, 2) forest structure, 3) connectivity, and 4) ecological processes.

 Integrating the Biotic and Abiotic Elements of the Environment

-The combination of forest cover type and soils maps, supplemented by non-timber information like non-forested wetlands and Forests with Exception Conservation Values (FECV), provide the foundation for landscape scale mapping and planning that incorporates ecosystems into sustainable forest management for Program Participants.
-Program Participants are required to have a land classification system (Indicator 1.1.1c), soils inventory and maps, where available (Indicator 1.1.1e, Performance Measure 2.3), up-to-date maps or a geographic information system (Indicator 1.1.1g), and information on non-timber resources (Indicators 1.1.1i, 3.2.2, 3.2.3, 4.1.6, 4.2.2, 4.2.3) as part of their forest planning processes.
-Program Participants also are required to integrate biotic and abiotic elements in forest conversion decisions (Indicator 1.2.2b), forest regeneration (Performance Measure 2.3), and during implementation of forest protection activities (Performance Measure 2.4).
-Additionally, the conservation of biological diversity inherently integrates the biotic and abiotic elements of the environment through the accounting of wildlife habitats (Indicators 4.1.1, 4.1.2, 4.1.5), ecological community types (Indicators 4.1.1, 4.2.2, Performance Measure 4.3), native biological diversity (Indicator 4.1.1), and FECVs (Indicator 4.2.2, Performance Measure 4.4).
+The combination of forest cover type and soils maps, supplemented by non-timber information like non-forested wetlands and Forests with Exception Conservation Values (FECV), provide the foundation for landscape scale mapping and planning that incorporates ecosystems into sustainable forest management for Certified Organizations.
+Certified Organizations are required to have a land classification system (Indicator 1.1.1c), soils inventory and maps, where available (Indicator 1.1.1e, Performance Measure 2.3), up-to-date maps or a geographic information system (Indicator 1.1.1g), and information on non-timber resources (Indicators 1.1.1i, 3.2.2, 3.2.3, 4.1.6, 4.2.2, 4.2.3) as part of their forest planning processes.
+Certified Organizations also are required to integrate biotic and abiotic elements in forest conversion decisions (Indicator 1.2.2b), forest regeneration (Performance Measure 2.3), and during implementation of forest protection activities (Performance Measure 2.4).
+Additionally, the conservation of biological diversity inherently integrates the biotic and abiotic elements of the environment through the accounting of wildlife habitats (Indicators 4.1.1, 4.1.2, 4.1.5), ecological community types (Indicators 4.1.1, 4.2.2, Performance Measure 4.3), native biological diversity (Indicator 4.1.1), and Forests with Exceptinal Conservation Value (Indicator 4.2.2, Performance Measure 4.4).

 Forest Composition